Redesign Launching Fall 2015

-Overview of Revisions
+Overview of the Redesign

 Currently, AP Art History teachers are faced with the challenge of balancing a large scope of course content — typically more than five hundred works of art — and the need to explore global artistic traditions with students’ development of deep conceptual understandings and art historical skills.
 The redesigned AP Art History course addresses this challenge by specifying learning objectives, defining course content, and limiting the number of works of art students are required to understand.

-The redesigned AP Art History curriculum:
+The redesigned AP Art History course: